 The Developmental, Individual differences, Relationship-based (DIR) model provides a clear set of functional emotional developmental capacities (‘D’) that all children progress through as they develop, albeit differently and uniquely.
 We need to see where our child is at, developmentally, in order to begin to meet our children there.

 Once we see the child’s individual challenges, we can tailor our relationship with that child in order to foster interactions that are pleasing to the child.

-Floortime is a play-based practice in which you play with your child for numerous 20-minute intervals in a day—even around everyday activities such as during meals or running errands.
+Floortime is a play-based practice in which you are playful with your child—even around everyday activities such as during meals or running errands.
 It is a way of interacting with your child in order to help move them forward, developmentally.

 By following what interests our children, we harness their positive affect to engage them, interact with them, problem-solve with them, help them form symbolic meaning, and form logical bridges between ideas.

-Please follow this link to a much better description of DIR/Floortime from The Interdisciplinary Council on Development and Learning.
+Please follow this link to a much better description of DIR/Floortime from The International Council on Development and Learning.

 Please also see Dr. Joshua Feder’s website which is a great resource for information about DIR/Floortime.